Stuffed Peppers with Ground Beef and Rice

 Instructions

-• In a large skillet, brown ground beef.
-Drain well, set aside.
+• In a large skillet, brown the 1 pound ground beef.
+Drain well and set aside.

-• In the same skillet, add butter, onion and garlic, sauté until soft, approximately 2-3 minutes.
-Remove using a slotted spoon.
+• In the same skillet, melt the 1 tablespoon butter and add the 2 tablespoons onion and 1 clove garlic, sauté until soft, approximately 2-3 minutes.
+Remove to a large mixing bowl.

-• Cut the tops of each bell pepper, removing all seeds and membranes.
+• Cut the tops of the 6 bell peppers, removing all the seeds and membranes.

-• Place in a baking or casserole dish.
-Fill with ground beef mixture.
+• Place the peppers in a baking or casserole dish.
+Fill each with the ground beef mixture.

-• Bake for 15-20 minutes, or until peppers start to soften.
-Remove and top with shredded cheddar cheese, return to oven until cheese has melted.
+• Bake for 15-20 minutes, or until the peppers start to soften.
+Remove and top with the remaining 1/4 cup cheddar cheese, return to oven until cheese has melted, about 2-3 minutes.

 • Remove, garnish with parsley, and serve.